InnovArul/vidreid_cosegmentation/README.md

 ## Datasets

-Dataset preparation instructions can be found in the source repositories.
+Dataset preparation instructions can be found in the repositories <a href="https://github.com/jiyanggao/Video-Person-ReID" target="_blank">Video-Person-ReID</a> and <a href="https://github.com/KaiyangZhou/deep-person-reid" target="_blank">deep-person-reid</a>.
 For completeness, I have compiled the dataset instructions <a href="./DATASETS.md" target="_blank">here</a>.

 ## Training